Empire State Realty Trust, Inc. (ESRT) To Go Ex-Dividend on June 14th

 Empire State Realty Trust, Inc. (NYSE:ESRT – Get Free Report) announced a quarterly dividend on Friday, May 10th, Zacks reports.
-Stockholders of record on Friday, June 14th will be paid a dividend of 0.035 per share by the real estate investment trust on Friday, June 28th.
-This represents a $0.14 dividend on an annualized basis and a dividend yield of 1.46%.
+Shareholders of record on Friday, June 14th will be given a dividend of 0.035 per share by the real estate investment trust on Friday, June 28th.
+This represents a $0.14 dividend on an annualized basis and a yield of 1.46%.
 The ex-dividend date of this dividend is Friday, June 14th.

 Empire State Realty Trust Stock Performance